b-dont/blog/static-site-workflow-using-git.md

 git remote add prod me@myserver:/var/www/my-website-bare
 ```

-For the purpouses of this little walk through, I won't get into the weeds of each of these files and drectories; the only directory we're concerned with here is `hooks`.
+For the purposes of this little walk through, I won't get into the weeds of each of these files and directories; the only directory we're concerned with here is `hooks`.
 [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are scripts that Git will execute when certain events happen in the repository.
 They are flexible and very useful when automating workflows that involve Git.
 I use them in my website's production workflow, and in some of my development workflows.

 ### The `post-receive` Hook
 The workflow we're aiming for here is as follows: